gadgetron/gadgetron/README.md

 Please check manual for detailed instructions for your platform.

-To install Gadgetron on your home folder
+To install Gadgetron in your home folder
 -------------------------------------------------
 Please follow the instructions at [Set up Gadgetron in your home folder](https://github.com/gadgetron/gadgetron/wiki/Visual-debug-Gadgetron-in-Ubuntu-using-Eclipse)